Madlax Girls All-Stars Academy is a Comprehensive Elite Lacrosse and Character Building Program for Girls.

 New Players only register for open tryouts.
 Returning players should only register for the season.

-The spring season includes practices and National Girls Lacrosse League (NGLL) Virginia Division games for 2023/24 and the Spring Series Competitions for 25/26.
+Madlax previously participated in the National Girls Lacrosse League (NGLL) Virginia Division games on Saturdays and the Spring Series Competitions also on Saturdays.
 Practices will be twice a week.